arduino/docs-content/content/arduino-cloud/01.getting-started/06.dashboard-widgets/dashboard-widgets.md

 ![Sticky Note](assets/widget-sticky-note.png)

-The sticky note widget can be used as an informative tool for dashboards.
-You can for example explain what a button does, or where a value is from, or simply leave an important note for a friend/colleague.
+The sticky note widget can be used to write important notes or to categorize your widgets.

 The sticky note **cannot** be linked with a variable.